 The Puente Sampaio played a significant role in the history of Arcade being the main battleground where the French were defeated in the Napoleonic Wars (see above).

 The bridge that runs over the River Verdugo was first constructed in Roman times.
-The bridge that remains today was rebuilt in medieval times.
-If you walk the Camino de Santiago, you will pass along the bridge on the way to Pontevedra.
+The bridge that remains today was rebuilt in medieval times and pilgrims walk over the bridge on the way to Pontevedra.

 Castle of Soutomaior

-Castle of Soutomaior is a short drive from Arcade but well worth the visit if you enjoy medieval buildings.
-Built in the 12th century, Soutomaior was one of the major castles in the Galician region.
-You will have the opportunity to cross a functioning draw bridge and can walk around the battlements of the Castle giving you a glimpse of a time long gone.
+Built in the 12th century, the Castle of Soutomaior was one of the major castles in the Galician region.
+The castle has a functioning draw bridge and visitors can walk around the battlements of the Castle.

 If you plan to walk the Camino de Santiago, check out my book, A Wild Woman’s Guide To The Camino de Santiago.
 I share everything you need to know before you begin your Camino.
 Read at A Wild Woman’s Guide To The Camino De Santiago or click the link below.